Malabarba/aggressive-indent-mode/README.md

 ### Instructions ###

-This package is available fom Melpa, you may install it by calling
+This package is available from Melpa, you may install it by calling

     M-x package-install RET aggressive-indent